MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/overview.md

 > [!NOTE]
 > For mobile devices, you'll also need to [install Dynamics 365 for phones and tablets](../mobile-app/install-dynamics-365-for-phones-and-tablets.md).

-If you're using a desktop browser, you'll see the Sales app in the app switcher as shown here:
+If you're using a desktop browser, you'll see the Sales app in the app switcher as shown in the following image.

 ![Sales desktop app switcher](../sales-enterprise/media/sales_desktop_browser.png "Sales desktop app switcher")

-[//]: # (@Shubhada, I verified this use of a token with Amy.
-I'll use this pattern throughout.)
+[//]: # (@Shubhada, I verified this use of a token with Amy.)
-If you're using a mobile device with [!include[](../includes/pn-dynamics-crm.md)] for phones and tablets installed, you'll see the Sales Hub in the app switcher as shown here:
+If you're using a mobile device with [!include[](../includes/pn-dynamics-crm.md)] for phones and tablets installed, you'll see the Sales Hub in the app switcher as shown in the following image.

 ![Sales Hub app switcher](../sales-enterprise/media/sales_hub_app_switcher.png "Sales Hub app switcher")

 The Sales Hub looks and behaves very much like the Sales app, but the entities included in the Sales Hub are a subset of the entities included in the Sales app.
 Sales Hub entities include: Dashboards, Activities, Accounts, Contacts, Leads, Opportunities, Competitors, Quotes, Orders, Invoices, Products, and Cases.

-Here's an example of a Sales Hub screen on a tablet:
+The following image shows the Sales Hub screen on a tablet.

 ![Sales Hub example](../sales-enterprise/media/sales_hub_example.png "Sales Hub example")